kennycornellius-collab/Demonclock/README.md

 Every turn offers: **Move** / **Interact** / **Inventory** / **Rest** /
 **Something else…** / **Skills** / **Atlas** / **Ask around** / **Quests** /
-**Save & Quit**.
+**Journal** / **Save & Quit**.

 - **Move** lists every exit from where you're standing — open ones by destination, blocked ones as `???` with the reason why.
-- **Interact** offers whatever's actually present at that node: Trade, Fight, Talk to an NPC, Craft — a location with more than one shows a picker; one thing runs directly.
+- **Interact** offers whatever's actually present at that node: Trade, Fight, Talk to or Attack an NPC, Craft — a location with more than one shows a picker; one thing runs directly.
-- **Something else…** opens free text, the one place the parser runs — deterministic verb matching only for now; an LLM fallback for genuinely novel phrasing is a documented TODO, not wired in yet.
+- **Something else…** opens free text, the one place the parser runs — deterministic verb matching first; if that doesn't match, an AI fallback (when configured) picks the closest action actually available to you right now rather than inventing one — it'll never claim to do something the game doesn't support, even if your sentence describes something plausible-sounding.
 - **Atlas** and **Ask around** are how you reduce fog of war — by belief and by rumor, respectively — never by peeking at world truth directly.
 - **Quests** shows what you've accepted and lets you turn one in once its objective actually holds.
+- **Journal** is a pure read — your own story so far, recorded automatically as things happen.

 ## Running the tests